A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Conclusions

 \section{Conclusions}

-This study presents a targeted search for $\gamma$-ray emission from five galaxy merger systems, NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114 using 16.8 years of Fermi-LAT data in the 1--300~GeV energy range.
-None of these systems yield statistical significance $> 5\sigma$.
-We find marginal $\gamma$-ray signals from NGC~3256 (TS = 15.4, $\sim$3.51$\sigma$) and NGC~660 (TS = 8.16, $\sim 2.39\sigma$), with power law spectral indices of $\Gamma = 2.05 \pm 0.27$ and $\Gamma = 2.83 \pm 0.54$, respectively.
-These detections, while statistically weak, suggest that merger-driven star formation and cosmic-ray acceleration can produce detectable high-energy emission in some systems.
-Conversely, UGC~813/816, UGC~12914/12915, and VV~114 show no significant broadband $\gamma$-ray emission (TS $< 9$), with only tentative excesses in specific energy bins for UGC~813/816 (second bin, TS = 10.07) and VV~114 (third bin, TS = 9.19).
-The derived fluxes and upper limits, summarized in Table~\ref{tab:gamma_summary}, provide valuable constraints on the $\gamma$-ray production efficiency in these systems.
+We have conducted a targeted search for $\gamma$-ray emission from five galaxy merger systems—NGC~3256, NGC~660, UGC~813/816, UGC~12914/12915, and VV~114—using 16.9 years of Fermi-LAT observations in the 1--300~GeV energy range.
+None of the systems exhibit a detection exceeding the canonical $5\sigma$ threshold.
+Marginal $\gamma$-ray signals are observed from NGC~3256 (TS = 15.4, $\sim 3.51\sigma$) and NGC~660 (TS = 8.16, $\sim 2.39\sigma$), with best-fit power-law spectral indices of $\Gamma = 2.05 \pm 0.27$ and $\Gamma = 2.83 \pm 0.54$, respectively.
+These results are consistent with expectations for starburst-driven $\gamma$-ray emission dominated by cosmic-ray interactions and pion decay, similar to other known starburst galaxies such as NGC~253 and M82~\citep{Abdo2010,Ackermann2012}.
+The remaining targets—UGC~813/816, UGC~12914/12915, and VV~114—yield TS values below 9, indicating non-detections, although marginal excesses are noted in individual energy bins for UGC~813/816 (second bin, TS = 10.07) and VV~114 (third bin, TS = 9.19).
+The derived fluxes and upper limits, summarized in Table~\ref{tab:gamma_summary}, provide important constraints on the $\gamma$-ray luminosity and particle acceleration efficiency in these merger systems.

-The marginal detections and non-detections in this study are limited by the sensitivity of Fermi-LAT, particularly for distant or faint sources.
-The low TS values for NGC~3256 and NGC~660 indicate that longer observation times or more sensitive instruments are needed to confirm these signals.
-Next-generation observatories, such as the Cherenkov Telescope Array, offer improved sensitivity at energies above 100 GeV, potentially detecting fainter or higher energy signals from these systems.
+\rthis{The non-detections and low-significance signals are largely limited by the sensitivity of Fermi-LAT, particularly for more distant or intrinsically faint systems.
+The inclusion of all 4FGL-DR4 sources in the ROI and iterative modeling of residual excesses ensures that the reported fluxes and upper limits are robust against background systematics.
+While some neighboring cataloged sources may exhibit variability, our preliminary analysis suggests that such effects are minor for the targets considered; dedicated variability studies will be pursued in future work to quantify any potential influence on flux estimates.}

+\rthis{Our results indicate that merger-driven star formation and cosmic-ray acceleration can, in principle, produce detectable $\gamma$-ray emission in select systems, as exemplified by NGC~3256.
+Multiwavelength evidence, including spatially coincident X-ray emission in NGC~3256 and the dense star formation regions revealed by JWST in VV~114, supports the presence of high-energy activity in these mergers, although it does not guarantee a strong $\gamma$-ray signal detectable with current instruments.}